Cost-efficiency in Incomplete Markets: Rationalizing Preferences in Incomplete Markets

 $(iii) \, \& \, (iv) \Rightarrow (v):$ Assume $X^* \in \mathcal{X}(x_0)$ were not attainable.
 Then, by the definition of $\mathcal{X}(x_0),$ there exists an attainable $Y \in \mathcal{X}(x_0)$ such that $Y \geq X^*$ with $\P[Y>X^*]>0$.
 However, as per (iii) $X^*$ is rationalizable, there exists a strictly increasing utility function $u$ for which $X^*$ is the expected utility maximizer, hence $\E[u(Y)] > \E[u(X^*)]$, contradicting the optimality of $X^*$.
 Thus, $X^*$ has to be attainable.

-As $X^*$ is a solution to the problem \eqref{dist-problem} for some $\xi^* \in \Xibar$.
-We conclude by Proposition~\ref{prop1} that $X^* = F^{-1}\bigl(1-\hat{F}_{\xi^*}(\xi^*; U_{\xi^*})\bigr)$, which simplifies as $\xi^*$ has continuous distribution. \end{proof}
+As $X^*$ is a solution to the problem \eqref{dist-problem} for some $\xi^* \in \Xibar$, we conclude by Proposition~\ref{prop1} that $X^* = F^{-1}\bigl(1-\hat{F}_{\xi^*}(\xi^*; U)\bigr)$, which simplifies as $\xi^*$ has continuous distribution. \end{proof}

-Note that in the special case when the distribution is integrable, then additional equivalent statements are that $X^*$ with cdf $F$ is a solution to a portfolio maximization problem \eqref{problem} for some $V$ that is upper semicontinuous, increasing and consistent with convex order (because of the equivalence in Theorem~\ref{prefssd}) resp. the statements (ii)-(v) are implied by statement (i) for $V$ upper semicontinuous, law-invariant, increasing and quasi-concave (because of Corollary~\ref{prefssd3}).
+Note that in the special case when the distribution has finite mean, then additional equivalent statements are that $X^*$ with cdf $F$ is a solution to a portfolio maximization problem \eqref{problem} for some $V$ that is upper semicontinuous, increasing and consistent with concave order.

 \begin{remark} The equivalence result above can be slightly generalized.
-On the one hand, the domain of the utility function can be shifted to any interval $(a,\infty)$, $a \in \R$, \cite[Remark 3.9]{BTZ04}.
+On the one hand, the domain of the utility function can be shifted to any interval $(a,\infty)$, $a \in \R$, see Remark 3.9 in \cite{BTZ04}.
 On the other hand, dropping the assumptions that $F_{\xi^*}$ is strictly increasing on its domain and $F$ is continuous while maintaining $\lim_{x \searrow a} F(x) =0$, we only lose uniqueness of the optimization problems.
 For the utility function $u_{\xi^*}$ this loses the continuous differentiability while the dual is no longer strictly convex (but continuously differentiable).
-In this case the required duality result is given in \cite[Theorem 3.2]{BTZ04}, (noting that $\bigl( {u}^{\prime }\bigr)^{-1}$ has to be replaced by the equivalent $-\tilde{u}'$ as the utility function is no longer differentiable). \end{remark}
+In this case the required duality result is given by Theorem 3.2 in \cite{BTZ04}, (noting that $\bigl( {u}^{\prime }\bigr)^{-1}$ has to be replaced by the equivalent $-\tilde{u}'$ as the utility function is no longer differentiable). \end{remark}

+\begin{remark} In their paper, \cite{jouini2001efficient} define efficiency as being an optimal solution for an expected utility maximization, which is directly related to our notion of being rationalizable by Expected Utility Theory.
+Our results in Theorem \ref{thD2} are consistent with their findings in the case of a finite probability space $\Omega$. \end{remark}